AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 * The csv file must follow the format where the first row is Headers containing the following:`Name, Phone Number, Email, Address, Tags, Modules, Faculties, Favorites`
 * The `Name, Phone Number, Email, Address` fields are mandatory, if there is missing data the import command will fail.
 * The `Tags, Modules, Faculties, Favorites` fields are optional and can be left blank in the csv file.
-* Any duplicated data will be skipped. (current implementation defines duplicated data as contacts with same names (i.e 2 contacts with the same name but different details will be considered duplicates)
+* Any duplicated data will be skipped. (current implementation defines duplicated data as contacts with same names (i.e., 2 contacts with the same name but different details will be considered duplicates)
 * Only a csv file is supported, if a different type of file is inserted then the import will fail.
 * Any incorrect data will be pointed out, a message containing what's wrong and in which line will be displayed.